Essential DevSecOps Practices: From Code to Cloud

 6. Cloud Security Posture Management (CSPM)

-CSPM tools help automate the identification and remediation of misconfigurations in cloud environments (AWS, Azure, GCP).
+CSPM tools help automate the identification and remediation of misconfigurations in cloud environments.
 They continuously monitor cloud services for compliance with security best practices and regulatory standards, providing visibility and control over the cloud attack surface.

 7. Continuous Monitoring, Logging, and Alerting

 Security doesn't end at deployment.
 Continuous monitoring of applications and infrastructure for suspicious activity, coupled with robust logging and real-time alerting, is essential for timely threat detection and incident response.
-This forms a critical feedback loop for improving security measures.
-This is an area where a strong DevSecOps culture supports rapid response.
+This is where real-time intelligence platforms parallel DevSecOps monitoring for rapid threat identification.

 8. Vulnerability Management and Patching